stephenborish/veritaslivepoll/README.md

 Step 6: Wait Again:

-After submission, getStudentPollStatus() sees they have already answered (DataAccess.responses.hasAnswered(...)) and returns { status: "WAITING", message: "Your answer has been submitted..." }.
+After submission, getStudentPollStatus() sees they have already answered (DataAccess.responses.hasAnswered(...)) and returns { status: "LIVE", message: "Your answer has been submitted...", hasSubmitted: true }.

-The student sees this "Waiting" message until the teacher clicks "Next Question," at which point the cycle repeats from Step 5.
+The student sees this confirmation until the teacher clicks "Next Question," at which point the cycle repeats from Step 5.

 Student Violation Workflow